semprag/semprag.github.io/reviewers.md

 *Third*, check whether for some reason you think it might be inappropriate to continue with the review:

 1. Most obviously, determine whether there is any potential conflict of interest, and notify the editors if you think there may be.
-A conflict of interest might occur if a reviewer was based at the same institution as an author, or had collaborated with an author in the past, or had corresponded extensively with the author about earlier versions of the paper.
-However, we will consider each case on its merits.
+A conflict of interest might occur if a reviewer is based at the same institution as an author, has been in a supervisory relationship or collaborated with an author in the recent past, has corresponded extensively with the author about earlier versions of the paper, or has a close personal relationship with an author.
+However, we will consider each case on its merits, asking the question:
+    Would a reasonable person with all the relevant facts question your impartiality?
 2. You may feel on reflection that you do not have the right background to review the paper.
-3. You may know the identity of the author of a paper which has been submitted for anonymous review.
-4. You may judge that the standard of English is so low that the paper is painful to read or hard to follow.
+3. You may judge that the standard of English is so low that the paper is a challenge to read or hard to follow.
 In any such case, please email the editors immediately rather than plowing on with a difficult or inappropriate review.